 Casting auditions for two hundred fifty extras were held in Plymouth, England on August 6 and 7, 2008.
 Requirements were for people with a "Victorian look" and for applicants to have no visible tattoos, piercings, or dyed hair.

 A mural in the Red Queen's throne room (on the wall surrounding the entrance doors) shows the Red Queen riding on the back of the flying Jabberwock, and the Gryphon, another character from the original books.
 (In "Alice's Adventures in Wonderland", the Gryphon takes Alice to see the Mock Turtle, on orders from the Queen of Hearts.)

-Aside from his odd color, Absolem the Caterpillar is modeled after the larva of the Monarch butterfly (which are striped in white, yellow and black).
-When we see Absolem as a butterfly by the end of the film, the pattern on his wings is that of a Monarch, save again for the coloration (Monarch butterflies have orange wings).
+Aside from his odd color, Absolem the Caterpillar was modelled after the larva of the Monarch butterfly (which are striped in white, yellow, and black).
+When we see Absolem as a butterfly by the end of the movie, the pattern on his wings is that of a Monarch, save again for the coloration (Monarch butterflies have orange wings).

 Although the Red Queen constantly attempts, and threatens her enemies with decapitation (off with his or her head) she never actually gets to perform this act on-screen.
 The closest she ever came to decapitating someone, was when The Mad Hatter was about to be executed.

 It is a touching detail that Frances de la Tour, in the role of Aunt Imogene, has been made up to look like famed comedienne Imogene Coca, who passed away in 2001.
 Aunt Imogene acts senile or demented, and Coca died of causes related to her Alzheimer's affliction.
 Aunt Imogene does not appear in Carroll's original work.